Fabio Bedoya

 New Zealand

-Lara Simmons is the Lead Advisor Collection Management for Ngā Taonga Sound and Vision.
+Lara Simmons is the Lead Advisor Collection Management for Ngā Taonga Sound & Vision.
 She led the project to develop the archive’s prioritisation model, Hakune, which is used to inform all Collection Management decisions.
-Her career history includes years spent as a structural engineer before receiving her Master of Museum and Heritage Practices where she transitioned to the GLAM sector.
+Her career history includes years spent as a structural engineer before receiving her Master of Museum and Heritage Practice from Victoria University Wellington where she transitioned to the GLAM sector.
 She now specialises in development and implementation of pragmatic strategic planning and frameworks to help archives maximise their resources and impact.

 Casey Winkleman